A close up of solar panels on the roof of a house

 Federal Incentives

 The Inflation Reduction Act includes the following rebates for multifamily properties serving a certain amount of income-qualifying residents: up to $8k for a heat pump, $1,600 for insulation, $1,750 for a heat pump water heater, $840 for an electric range or oven and electric heat pump clothes drier, $4k for an upgraded electrical panel, and $2,500 for wiring work.
 The Act also boosts solar and other clean energy tax credits.
-Low-income housing projects are eligible for a 50% solar tax credit.
-Stay tuned.
+Low-income housing projects are eligible for a 30%-50% solar tax credit.

 A building with many windows and lights on the outside.